timetag/timetag.github.io/docs/python.rst

 The analysis will block the execution of Python script until the results are returned in a Python dictionary, with the histogram names as the keys.
 If you want to schedule many analysis and run them in parallel, you can set ``return_results=Fasle``.

-- ``source``
+- ``sources``
-    You can use a single Clip or a Python generators functions that yields Clips as a source.
+    A dict of Python generators functions that yields Clips.
+The keys should match with the name of coresponding RFILEs in the virtual instrument.

+    If only one generator is provided instead of a dict, it will be broadcasted to all RFILEs.
+Please note that broadcast happens in turns

 - ``max_autofeed``
     It limits the number of Clips that ``eta.run`` would fetch from the generator.